 Personal Injury Claims Scotland

-By John Bowes.
-Last Updated 8th March 2021.
+By Mark Ainsdale.
+Last Updated 10th August 2021.
 This is our updated guide to personal injury claims in Scotland.
-We will take you through the process of making personal injury claims Scotland and help you to learn more about how a solicitor could help you.
+We will take you through making personal injury claims Scotland and help you learn more about how a solicitor could help you.

 If you have been injured in an accident that was not your fault, you may be able to make a personal injury claim.
-In order to qualify for compensation, you must have been injured in an accident that was caused by someone else, happened within the past three years, and resulted in you suffering financially as well as physically.
-You can always claim on the behalf of a loved one if they are no longer able to do so or if they were fatally injured as a consequence of the accident they were involved in.
+To qualify for compensation, you must have been injured in an accident caused by someone else, happened within the past three years, and resulted in you suffering financially and physically.
+You can always claim on behalf of a loved one if they are no longer able to do so or if they were fatally injured due to the accident they were involved in.

 SELECT A SECTION: